 Under the death and disability scenarios, awards under POP would not be paid until the end of the applicable performance period and the actual awards paid would be based on performance for the entire performance period.
 Under these scenarios, the value of the POP Allocation to each NEO (and the POP LTIP Units exchanged for such POP Allocations) for the 2016-2018 performance period, 2017-2019 performance period, 2018-2020 performance period and 2019-2021 performance period is computed as of December 31, 2019 using estimated compensation pools based on actual performance for the performance period through December 31, 2019.
-As of December 31, 2019, we estimate the aggregate compensation pool for these performance period as \$115.0 million for the 2016-2018 performance period, \$142.1 million for the 2017-2019 performance period, \$100.0 million for the 2018-2020 performance period and \$100.0 million for the 2019-2021 performance period.
-We have included values based on these estimated amounts assuming that applicable performance hurdles will be met at the applicable measurement dates.
+As of December 31, 2019, we estimate the aggregate compensation pool for these performance periods is \$115.0 million for the 2016-2018 performance period, \$100.0 million for the 2018-2020 performance period and \$100.0 million for the 2019-2021 performance period and \$100.0 million for the 2019-2019 performance period, performance period, \$2019 and \$100.0 million for the 2018-2020 performance period and \$100.0 million for the 2019-2019 performance period and \$100.0 million for the 2019-2019 performance period and \$100.0 million for the 2019-2020 performance period and \$100.0 million for the 2019-2019 performance period and \$100.0 million for the 2019-2020 performance period and \$1

 As of December 31, 2019, the value of the aggregate compensation pool for the 2016-2018 performance period is \$115.0 million, assuming that Base Value awards (as Base Value is defined in POP) and Excess Value awards (as Excess Value is defined in POP) have met all applicable performance hurdles.
 Awards for the 2016-2018 performance period were determined by the Compensation Committee on January 9, 2019 (with respect to the Base Value awards) and on January 27, 2020 (with respect to the first tranche of Excess Value awards).
 The portions of the awards that vested immediately in January 2019 and January 2020 are excluded from the death, disability, and change in control calculations (as the participant would have been paid these portions regardless of death, disability or a change in control).
-The portions of the awards for which performance hurdles have not yet been met are also included in the death, disability and change in control amounts.
-The value of the Excess Value awards for which performance hurdles have not yet been met are also included in the death, disability and change in control amounts , assuming that performance hurdles will be met and such Excess Value awards would be paid.
+The portions of the awards that are subject to cliff vesting that would accelerate upon termination are included in the death, disability and change in control amounts.
+The value of the Excess Value awards for which performance hurdles have not yet been met are also included in the death, disability and change in control amounts, assuming that performance hurdles will be met and such Excess Value awards would be paid.
 As of December 31, 2019, the value of the aggregate compensation pool for the 2017-2019 performance period is \$142.1 million, assuming that Base Value awards and Excess Value awards have met all applicable performance hurdles.
 Awards for the 2017-2019 performance period were determined by the Compensation Committee on January 15, 2020 (with respect to the Base Value awards for the performance period).
 The portion of that award that vested immediately in January 2020 is excluded from the death, disability, and change in control amounts (as the participant would have been paid this portion regardless of death, disability or a change in control).
-The portion of the awards that is subject to cliff vesting that would accelerate upon termination are included in the death, disability and change in control amounts.
+The portion of the award that is subject to cliff vesting that would accelerate upon termination are included in the death, disability and change in control amounts.
 The value of the Excess Value awards for which performance hurdles have not yet been met are also included in the death, disability and change in control calculations, assuming that such performance hurdles will be met and such Excess Value awards would be paid.